jamesplease/react-state-context/README.md

 };
 ```

-These actions will be included in the `value` that you receive from the Consumer:
+Along with `state`, the actions that you define will be included in the `value` that you receive from the Consumer:

 ```jsx
 <MyStateContext.Consumer>